Hourly to Salary: How to Convert Your Pay

 Converting salary to hourly

+To go the other direction, divide the annual salary by 2,080.
+A $65,000 salary converts to $31.25 per hour, and a $48,000 salary converts to $23.08 per hour.
 This is useful when comparing a salaried position to an hourly one.
-Just remember that salaried positions often include benefits (health insurance, retirement matching, paid time off) that have real monetary value and do not show up in the hourly number.
+Keep in mind that salaried positions often include benefits (health insurance, retirement matching, paid time off) that have real monetary value and do not show up in the hourly number.
+For a full picture of what a salary actually pays after taxes, see understanding take-home pay or use the salary calculator.

 A quick mental math shortcut

-$25/hour: $25 x 2 = 50, x 1,000 = $50,000.
+To roughly estimate annual salary from an hourly rate, double the hourly rate and multiply by 1,000.
+At $25 per hour: $25 x 2 = 50, x 1,000 = $50,000.
 The actual figure is $52,000, so this shortcut gets you within about 4%.
 It works because 2,080 is close to 2,000.
+Going the other way, divide the salary by 2,000 for a rough hourly estimate.
+A $70,000 salary is roughly $35 per hour (exact answer: $33.65).

 Adjusting for part-time or non-standard hours

 The 2,080-hour figure assumes 40 hours per week, 52 weeks per year.
-If your schedule is different, adjust accordingly.
+If your schedule is different, adjust accordingly:

 Accounting for paid time off

 Salaried workers typically receive paid vacation, sick days, and holidays.
 An hourly worker who does not receive paid time off actually works fewer than 52 weeks per year if they take any time off.
+At $25 per hour with 2 weeks of unpaid vacation, the real annual total is $25 x 40 x 50 = $50,000, not $52,000.

-That is a $2,000 difference.
-If you are comparing two job offers, account for paid time off.
-A $52,000 salary with 3 weeks paid vacation is effectively worth more than $27/hour with no PTO, even though $27 x 2,080 = $56,160 on paper.
+That $2,000 difference matters when comparing job offers.
+A $52,000 salary with 3 weeks paid vacation is effectively worth more than $27 per hour with no PTO, even though $27 x 2,080 = $56,160 on paper.
+The salaried worker gets paid while on vacation; the hourly worker does not.

 Overtime changes the math